Skip to navigation Skip to content

 In this article

-Many people use CAM because they believe that anything sold online or over-the-counter at a pharmacy or health food store is healthy and harmless.
+Many people seek alternative or complementary medicine because they believe that anything sold online or over-the-counter at a pharmacy or health food store is healthy and harmless.
 But many products that claim to be safe and beneficial may not be.
-Unlike conventional medical treatments that are thoroughly tested and carefully regulated by the U.S. Food and Drug Administration (FDA), most CAM therapies have undergone very little — if any — scientific study to evaluate their safety and effectiveness.
-So some forms of CAM may be completely safe for a person with MS while others may actually pose significant risks — by producing significant side effects, over-stimulating the person’s immune system or interacting negatively with other medications a person is taking.
-Some may provide benefit for a person with MS while others offer no benefit at all.
+Unlike conventional medical treatments that are thoroughly tested and carefully regulated by the U.S. Food and Drug Administration (FDA), most supplements have undergone very little — if any — scientific study to evaluate their safety and effectiveness.

-The American Academy of Neurology released a guideline on the use of complementary and alternative medicine (CAM) in MS. The guideline was developed to address the following questions:
+The American Academy of Neurology released a guideline on the use of complementary and alternative medicine in MS. The guideline was developed to address the following questions:

 Although these are all very important questions, the authors found very few published studies of sufficient quality to provide helpful answers about most of the CAM therapies that are being used by people with MS.